kaustavha/twitter-fontana/README.md

 Twitter search API data visualization tool.
 So for awesome tweet walls and such.

-**Disclaimer:** I did not write the majority of this library, credits go to the people at EightMedia
+**Disclaimer:** I did not write the majority of this library, all credits go to the fine folks at [EightMedia](https://github.com/EightMedia)

 ## Example: